-Installers for Windows and Linux are available on our website.
+Installers for Windows, Linux and Solaris are available on our website.
 On non-Windows machines, the application can be installed using either the GUI or command-line interface.

-For example, to trigger a console installer from the command line for a Linux machine, the following command is used:
+To trigger a console installer from the command line use the "-i console" option.
+For example, on a Linux machine, the following command is used:

-LoadEngine_Linux_3.6.bin -i console
+LoadEngine_Linux_N.N.NNNN.bin -i console